beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 answered that question with another question? ...Er, two questions?

 What happens when you pass a pointer as a parameter to a function?
-Does a copy of the pointer get put on the stack? _You bet your sweet peas it does._  Remember how earlier I rambled on and on about how _EVERY SINGLE PARAMETER_ gets copied onto the stack and the function uses a copy of the parameter?
+Does a copy of the pointer get put into its corresponding parameter? _You bet your sweet peas it does._  Remember how earlier I rambled on and on about how _EVERY SINGLE ARGUMENT_ gets copied into parameters and the function uses a copy of the argument?
 Well, the same is true here.
 The function will get a copy of the pointer.

-But, and this is the clever part: we will have set up the pointer in advance to point at a variable...and then the function can dereference its copy of the pointer to get back to the original variable!
+But, and this is the clever part: we will have set up the pointer in advance to point at a variable...a nd then the function can dereference its copy of the pointer to get back to the original variable!
 The function can't see the variable itself, but it can certainly dereference a pointer to that variable!

 This is analogous to writing a home address on a piece of paper, and then copying that onto another piece of paper.
-You now have _two_ pointers to that house.
+You now have _two_ pointers to that house, and both are equally good at getting you to the house itself.

 In the case of a function call. one of the copies is stored in a pointer variable out in the calling scope, and the other is stored in a pointer variable that is the parameter of the function.

 Example!
+Let's revisit our old `increment()` function, but this time let's make it so that it actually increments the value out in the caller.

 ``` {.c .numberLines}
 #include <stdio.h>